TP2 - Bivariate Analysis

 Your response:

 d.
 We have previously described the relationship between population and life expectancy or GDP per capita.
-Now, show this by defining size of points according to variable pop.
+Now, illustrate the effect of population defining size of points according to variable pop.

 # To do